 The Crestone Energy Exchange was formed to coordinate local programs, opportunities, and events that support regenerative living and collaboration and connection amongst community groups.
-The first project this group initiated was the Community Firewood Program, a collaboration between the Crestone Energy Fair, Neighbors Helping Neighbors and the Emergency Firewood Project.
+The first project this group initiated was the Community Firewood Program, a collaboration between the Crestone Energy Fair, Neighbors Helping Neighbors and Hearth of the Baca.
 If you are in need of firewood, we have several options to fit your needs:

 PLEASE NOTE : In an effort to service Neighbors Helping Neighbors and our Work-Trade program we will not be selling firewood until the Spring/Summer of 2022.